Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Introduction

-In ultracold gases, where two-body scattering length $a$ can be tuned to any value using Feshbach resonances, the Efimov effects can be observed by measuring the three-body event rate constant, which is resonantly enhanced when an Efimov trimer state approaches zero binding energy at a negative $a$ denoted $a_{\scriptscriptstyle-}$.
-On the other side of the Feshbach resonance, interference effects lead to minima in the three-body rate coefficient at a positive $a$ denoted $a_{\scriptscriptstyle+}$ and the scattering length where an Efimov trimer state degenerates with the atom-molecule threshold denoted $a_{\scriptscriptstyle*}$\;\cite{Naidon2017,D_Incao_2018}.
-These Efimov features have been observed in experiments with ultracold homonuclear Bose, three-component Fermi, and heteronuclear Bose-Fermi gases\;\cite{Kraemer2006,Nakajima2010,Lompe2010,Pollack2009,Knoop2009,Floerchinger2009,Zaccanti2009,Bloom2013,Hu2014,Maier2015,Kato2017,Pires2014,Tung2014Dec,HUlmanis2016,hafner2017role}.
-The universal relationship between these features for the case of three identical bosons was first studied by Braaten and Hammer in Ref.\;\cite{Eric2006} and later expanded upon in Ref.\;\cite{Gogolin2008Apr}.
-Therefore, with these universal relationships, the ground Efimov state energy $E_{0}$ and the first Efimov resonance position can fully determine the Efimov spectrum; these factors are usually considered as the three-body parameters (3BP).
-Recent measurements of Efimov resonances for a number of ultracold atom species have revealed an unexpected universality, in which the first Efimov resonance $a^{\scriptscriptstyle(1)}_{\scriptscriptstyle-}$ is determined by the van der Waals (vdW) length $r_{\scriptscriptstyle\textsl{vdW}}$: $a^{\scriptscriptstyle(1)}_{\scriptscriptstyle-}=-(8.9 \pm 1.8)r_{\scriptscriptstyle\textsl{vdW}}$\;\cite{D_Incao_2018,Thomas2010,Berninger2011,Huang2014,Ottenstein2008,Scott2009,Chin2010}, where $r_{\scriptscriptstyle\textsl{vdW}}=(2\mu_{2b}C_{6})^{1/4}/2$, which characterizes the length scale between two neutral atoms interacting via the van der Waals interaction $-C_{6}/r^{6}$ with two-body reduced mass $\mu_{2b}$.
-The calculations from theories based on a single-channel van der Waals model confirmed this vdW universality for broad Feshbach resonances\;\cite{WangJia2012,WangYujun2012,NaidonMar2014,NaidonAug2014,Huang2014Oct}.
-Similarly, universality of the 3BP has been proposed for heteronuclear atomic systems such as BBX that consist of two heavy atoms B resonantly interacting with a light one X, with an additional dependence on the intraspecies interaction between the atoms B\;\cite{WangYujun2012}.
+In ultracold gases, where the two-body scattering length $a$ can be tuned using Feshbach resonances\,\cite{Chin2010}, the Efimov effect is observed by measuring the three-body event rate constant\,\cite{D_Incao_2018}.
+This constant is resonantly enhanced when an Efimov trimer state approaches zero binding energy at a negative scattering length, denoted $a_{\scriptscriptstyle-}$.
+On the other side of the Feshbach resonance, interference effects cause minimum in the three-body rate coefficient at a positive scattering length, $a_{\scriptscriptstyle+}$, where an Efimov trimer state coincides with the atom-molecule threshold, denoted $a_{\scriptscriptstyle*}$.
+These Efimov features are illustrated in Fig.\,\ref{fig1} and are commonly referred to as three-body parameters (3BP).